 - Change is always a result of CONFLICT.
 Something happens that causes your protagonist to react.
 Something changes.
 He or she is presented with a situation that can’t be ignored.
 You hook the reader with action and reaction.
 Leave out how you got there.
 You want to get the reader interested.

 - Begin in a moment of CRISIS, THREAT, or OPPORTUNITY.
 This creates a situation that has to be dealt with.
 It is exciting, stimulating, and absorbing – especially if it’s vicarious.
 This critical moment could be real or imagined, internal or external, negative or positive.
 It is easier for first time writers if it is real, external, and negative.
 This gives your protagonist a purpose, a motivation, an opposition character, and a story goal.
 It forces change.

-As always, I believe that if you are a brilliant, gifted writer, you can write anything without help, but those writers wouldn’t even be reading this.
-That writer could get away with a prologue, or a flashback, or backstory as a beginning for a novel.
-If you’re the writer who wants to learn the craft, the first option is a better choice.
-You could also try a combination, such as an imagined negative threat.
+However, if you’re the writer who wants to learn the craft, the first option is a better choice.
+You could also try a combination, such as an imagined, negative threat.

 Five Examples Of Inciting Moments That Hook Readers